-The Department's officials will ask you to provide documentation such as bank statements etc. for the means test.
+You will be asked to provide documentation such as bank statements etc. for the means test.
 If you fail to provide this information without just cause or good reason the Deciding Officer will not be able to make a decision on your claim and you may not receive any payment based on your application.
 If there is any extended delay in providing requested information your claim may be closed and any future application would be treated as a new application.
+If you deliberately dispose of income or property to qualify for a payment, you will be assessed with the value of this income and property.